ffretv/ffretv/README.md

- Though not a strange to me, I've enjoyed working with debian more exclusively on the desktop.
+ Though not a stranger to me, I've enjoyed working with debian more exclusively on the desktop.
- So, I have switched to debian and the Debian Way.
+ So, I have switched to debian and the Debian Way for good.

 It will take me some time to make debs anywhere to the level I  learned to make RPMS, but it will be fun.